opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 ~~~~~~~~~~
 Sets the way the spinning is performed; options are the following:

-- Random adds the extra speed values to the rotation of the particles at each frame.
+- **Random**, adds the extra speed values to the rotation of the particles at each frame.

-- Smooth reaches the rotational extra speed value by interpolating values, in order to create a smooth movement.
+- **Smooth**, reaches the rotational extra speed value by interpolating values, in order to create a smooth movement.
 The interpolation lasts as many frames as set by the swing value; when the extra speed value is reached, new values for each parameter are generated.

 .. _rotation_swing:

 Rotation Swing
 ~~~~~~~~~~~~~~
 Sets the minimum and maximum number of frames throughout which the extra speed values will vary, while remaining either positive or negative.
 This allows you to set a swinging movement where each swing (having a random rotation in each frame) lasts a random number of frames, still having a random extra speed at each frame.

 .. _follow_particles_movement: